-2. CALL TO ORDER
+1. CALL TO ORDER

-Chair Sanders called the meeting of the Air Pollution Control Hearing Board to order at the hour of 9:40 a.m.
+Chair Sanders called the meeting of the Air Pollution Control Hearing Board to order at the hour of 1:33 p.m.
 A quorum was present and Affidavits of Posting of the agenda were provided as required by the Nevada Open Meeting Law.
 The Affidavits will be incorporated into the official record.

 PRESENT: Daniel Sanders, Chair

 Elspeth Cordua

+Troy Hildreth

+William Kremer

+Lauren Rosenblatt

-Ryan L. Dennett, Esq.
-William Kremer Lauren Rosenblatt Tom Foster, P.E.
+ABSENT: Ryan L. Dennett, Vice-Chair

 LEGAL COUNSEL: Catherine Jorgenson, Deputy District Attorney

-DAQ STAFF: Marci Henson, Director

-Shibi Paul, Compliance and Enforcement Manager
+DAQ STAFF: Shibi Paul, Compliance and Enforcement Manager

-Anna Sutowska, Air Quality Supervisor Sherrie Rogge, Administrative Secretary
+Anna Sutowska, Air Quality Supervisor

-Chair Sanders announced that social distancing would be practiced during the meeting.
-Attendees were asked to keep the appropriate spacing of 6 feet away from each other.
-The use of masks or face coverings by all attendees during the meeting is required.

-3. PUBLIC COMMENT
+Sherrie Rogge, Administrative Secretary